 Our school system is small but we utilize a number of cost saving approaches.
 We are part of state consortiums to benefit from purchasing materials at bid prices similar to larger school systems.
 Our heating fuel and electricity purchases are developed in cooperation with the town to secure the best prices.
 We have participated in creating a regional school calendar to coordinate transportation and professional development opportunities.

 Voluntown Elementary School is a Pre-K through eighth grade school.
 A building project completed in 2000 included additional space for an early childhood and a Junior High School wing to allow for appropriate space for a comprehensive educational program.
-We now publish four (4) student/parent handbooks to explain information about the varying academic, social, emotional, physical, and development for pre-school, elementary, and junior high school students.
-These include:
+We annually publish student/parent handbooks to explain information about the varying academic, social, emotional, physical, and development for pre-school, elementary, and junior high school students.

 We applied for and received our first School Readiness grant in 2006-2007 and the funds have been used annually to maintain our Pre-School program for three and four-year olds.
 Full-day kindergarten was established in 2007-2008.
 This early childhood initiative means that first grade has now become the fourth year of school for a majority of our students.
-Our comprehensive elementary school program for grades one through fourth allows students to make an effective transition to our Middle School and Junior High School programs.
-The curriculum for students in grades five through eight helps prepare our students for high school.
+Our comprehensive elementary school program for grades one through fourth allows students to make an effective transition to our middle and junior high school programs.
+The fifth through eighth grade curriculum helps prepare our students for high school.
 The school system also provides bus transportation.

 Our eighth graders have the opportunity to select from several approved designated high schools.
 These are NFA (Norwich Free Academy), GHS (Griswold), Norwich Tech, Ellis Tech, Killingly Vo-Ag, The Marine Science Magnet High School, and the Magnet School at Quinebaug Community College.
 The Board of Education budgets for tuition and transportation to the designated high schools.